9:00 a.m. – 3:00 p.m.

-Welcome to Dream Resource Center!
+Welcome to the Dream Resource Center!

 Los Angeles Southwest College's Dream Resource Center embraces and celebrates diversity in all its forms and aims to be a resource for undocumented immigrant students and their families.
 We want to empower and support you to achieve educational and personal success.

-At the Dream Resource Center, we can offer you many services including:
+More about the Dream Resource Center: At the Dream Resource Center, we can offer you many services including:

 - Academic Counseling - You will have access to our incredible counselors who can talk